codeHaiku22/Btrfs-Guide/Btrfs - Guide.md

 ```

 ### Recovering a Snapshot
 Now that we have created a snapshot, what can we do with it?
 The snapshot is just another subvolume that contains the data of the source subvolume.
 Both appear as directories.
 Therefore, you could just copy files from the snapshot into the source subvolume as a primitive way of restoring.
 That's just like backing up to a different location using `cp` or `rsync` and recovering the copies of the desired files and directories.
-But where's the fun in that?
+Where's the fun in that?

 The `btrfs subvolume set-default` command is a more eloquent way of shifting a mount-point to a different subvolume.